CC-WU/Data-Mining/Term Project#1/code/README.md

 !!
 DataPreprocess can run on Linux & Windows !!

 You can just run ./DataPreprocess/dataframe_proprocess.py to complete all data preprocessing.
+Some of them can be replaced, such as missing value complement, you can use mode, median, mean, etc.

 ./DataPreprocess Other files provide functions for plotting and analyzing data.